evidence-dev/evidence/sites/docs/pages/deployment/evidence-cloud.md

 ## What is Evidence Cloud?

-Evidence Cloud is our new hosting service that allows you to securely host Evidence projects.
+Evidence Cloud is our hosting service that allows you to securely host Evidence projects.

 It's the easiest way to host an Evidence project, without having to worry about maintaining your own infrastructure.